Kieran McCarthy, a legal expert in this area, gives his five tips to help you manage the difficult task of succession in a family business.

 Once you have made the final leap and replaced yourself as the head of the business, it is vital to keep a low profile and not become a second MD.
 That temptation will be there if you stay on as Chairman for a period.

 If you are an owner struggling to let go, there are measures you can take to step back from the business.

 Owners often fear that they will have nothing to do.
 Therefore, it is important to develop an identity outside of the company.
 Joining other boards and getting involved in charity work are recommended steps in this process.
 You could also consider joining a business mentoring programme and putting your expertise to work for the next generation.

 Some people find it easier to retire to something rather than from something.
 If there is another business venture or education project you are interested in, then put your efforts entirely into that.
 If you’ve planned properly for succession, watching from the sidelines should be an enjoyable experience.

-This article is by Kieran McCarthy, a partner at Hughes Blake Chartered Accountants, who has extensive experience advising owner managed and family owned businesses.
+This article is by Kieran McCarthy, a lawyer who has extensive experience advising owner managed and family owned businesses.
 McCarthy wrote and published the book Family Business: A Survival Guide, which prepares those who own a family business – or one day wish to do so – to meet the challenges that arise when family members work together.